jersonsw/jswdb/README.md

 * **web-ui**: _The web interface from which the batch process gets triggered and can be monitored_.
 ![Hexagonal Architecture](https://github.com/jersonsw/jswdb/blob/master/JSWDb.png?raw=true)

-The following are the technologies I've used for building this project:
+The following are the technologies I used for building this project:

 * [**Java**](https://docs.oracle.com/en/java/): the language used in the whole project at the backend.
 * [**Spring Boot**](https://spring.io/projects/spring-boot): the framework used for providing infrastructure and autoconfiguration.
 Also, several dependencies of it are used for exposing http and websocket endpoints, for batch processing, security, validation, etc...It is used at the **main** module.